 The Assistance Fund provides co-pay assistance that can make the difference between life and death for some patients.
-This non-profit helps pay for some medications by footing a significant amount of the out-of-pocket costs — including copayments, coinsurance, deductibles and other health-related expenses — for insured patients.
+This nonprofit organization helps pay for some medications by footing a significant amount of the out-of-pocket costs — including copayments, coinsurance, deductibles and other health-related expenses — for insured patients.

-Best of all, The Assistance Fund tries to approve people for assistance within 24 hours because they know time is of the essence in many cases.
-You can see a list of diseases that are covered by The Assistance Fund here.
+Best of all, The Assistance Fund tries to approve people for assistance within 24 hours.
+You can see a list of conditions that are covered by The Assistance Fund here.

 10. Apply for ‘Expanded Access’ or ‘Compassionate Use’

-Sometime life-saving medications are out of reach not because of money, but because of a research and development timeline.
+Sometimes life-saving medications are out of reach not because of money but because of a research and development timeline.

 In some circumstances, the Food & Drug Administration has an Expanded Access (aka Compassionate Use) program that may help give people with serious or life-threatening conditions access to experimental medications.

-- Patient has a serious disease or condition, or whose life is immediately threatened by their disease or condition.
+- The patient has a serious disease or condition or whose life is immediately threatened by their disease or condition.

 - There is no comparable or satisfactory alternative therapy to diagnose, monitor or treat the disease or condition.